davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 **_Submission_**

+Please create a **PRIVATE** Github code repo and commit code regularly to it.
+Your commit history will play a role in your grade.
-Please commit your code to the Github repo and tag it.
+To make the final submission, commit your code to the Github repo and tag it.
 In a text file specify the following:
 1. Link to your github and tag.
 This link should show the "tests passed" logo.
 2. Command to clone your repository and apply the tag.
+3. A tar-ball of your repository AND the text file.
-3. Results of the analysis.
+4. Results of the analysis.
+5. Scripts to create the Postgres SQL database and tables.
+6. You will be asked to add an instructor Github account to your repo closer to the date.
+Submissions which do not do this before the deadline **will not** be graded.

 Your submission will be run against different (and larger) JSON files.